andycroll/andycroll.com/_posts/2021/2021-05-24-opt-out-of-google-floc-tracking-in-rails.md

 ## Why not?

-Maybe you don’t mind about advertising tracking your users around the internet—which is a reasonable position.
+Maybe you don’t mind about advertising tracking your users around the internet, which is a reasonable position.

 That said... you don't have to be a privacy absolutist to see that Google’s effective monopoly is somewhat an issue for even companies that use and pay for search or display adverts.